 Down came the apples and Mmmmm, they were good.

-We cut up some apples and made applesauce for lunch!
+We cored and cut up some of the apples and made applesauce for lunch!
+Of course we had to "taste test" them too!
 We just left the peel on.
 We put them in a pot and added water, honey and cinnamon.
 When they were fork-tender, we put them in the blender.

 We used some of our apples for printing.
 We painted apple halves with red, green and yellow paint and printed them on paper.